CDC Dog Import Requirements for Returning to the United States

 • Generates a receipt that must be presented during travel

-The form should be completed before your return flight, and the confirmation should be saved both digitally and in printed form.
+The form should be completed before your return flight, and the confirmation should be saved digitally and in print.

 Because Italy is a low-risk rabies country, Coco’s return requirements included: